afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 replication, or failover features of Pgpool, you can use both middlewares in series.

-  * Appliation Client Connects to PgBouncer
+  * Application Client Connects to PgBouncer
   * PgBouncer forwards request to a PgPool for that cluster
   * PgPool forwards Request to the PostreSQL server (master or slave)
   * PostgreSQL responds to the request

 ## Repmgr

-Repmgr sets up your custer replication and provides a daemon that monitors the nodes in your cluster for failure.
+Repmgr sets up your cluster replication and provides a daemon that monitors the nodes in your cluster for failure.

 First, you create replicated nodes from your original master.
 It copies